north-road/slyr/docs/src/user_guide/tools.md

       ![Select symbology type](../images/stylx_sld_choice_v3_2.png)
       Check those that you require and click on &#9668; to return to main page.
       ![Check required symbology](../images/stylx_sld_choice.png)
-   4.2 If there are only some layers required, enter in their names seperated by commas.
+   4.2 If there are only some layers required, enter in their names separated by commas.
 5. Under `Destination folder for SLDs`, set the location of the *.sld* file.
 6. For `Destination folder for SVG files` set the location for the storage of your svg files.
 6. Click `Run`.